chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

 ***So, what is an embedding layer?***

 An embedding layer serves as a look-up table which take word indexes in the vocabulary as input and output word vectors.
-Hence, the embedding layer has shape $(N, d)$ where $N$ is the size of the vocabulary and $d$ is the embedding dimension.
+Hence, the embedding layer has shape $$(N, d)$$ where $$N$$ is the size of the vocabulary and $$d$$ is the embedding dimension.
 In order to fine-tune pretrained word vectors, we need to create an embedding layer in our `nn.Module` class.
 Our input to the model will then be `input_ids`, which is the tokens' index in the vocabulary.

 ### 2.1.
 Tokenize